Abscess

 Rubor:

-- Redness; another cardinal sign of inflammation.
+- Redness, furthermore, serves as another cardinal sign of inflammation.

 Dolor: